Creating Custom Dashboards

 Creating a Custom Dashboard

-Users can create up to six Custom Dashboards for their account.
+Users can create up to 50 personal and 50 org-wide Custom Dashboards.

 Once your Custom Dashboard has been created, you will be redirected to its page.
-We will review adding content to this page in the following section.
+We will review adding content to this page in a later section.

 Adding a Module